riotkit-org/.github/profile/README.md

 ## Hi there 👋

 We are a group of people creating tools for adoption of new technologies in low budget projects like activists networks or various smaller organizations.
+We do not host software, we create it and give advices about the usage ;-)

 Our Kubernetes ecosystem:
 - [git-clone-controller](https://github.com/riotkit-org/git-clone-controller) for provisioning of Persistent Volumes from GIT